gl-inet/docs4.x/docs/tutorials/tailscale.md

 Tailscale is a VPN service that makes the devices and applications you own accessible anywhere in the world, securely and effortlessly.
 For more information about Tailscale, please access [their website](https://tailscale.com/).

-The Tailscale feature in GL.iNet router allow the router to join the Tailscale and you can remote access it.
+The Tailscale feature in GL.iNet router allow the router to join the Tailscale virtual network, then you can access it remotely, even to its WAN or LAN resources.

 **Note**: Because Tailscale is based on WireGuard, it is not recommended to use the Tailscale feature with the OpenVPN Client or WireGuard Client at the same time, as there may be bugs.